roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   Everything was quiet outside.
 Hollie opened her eyes, to see his shoulder in close up.
 Without being aware of it, he had pulled her round onto him, for a close cuddle.
 It was a wonderful way to come around.
 Though, the situation was also very dangerous.

   "My panties, can I have them back, please," Hollie asked.
 It was terribly embarrassing to ask a student for her panties.
 They were nowhere to be seen, so he had obviously hidden them.
 She figured he had stolen them as a trophy, adding them to a collection.
 There was no way she had been the first in this van.
-Report_Story #1